 The main responsibility of a derivatives broker is to monitor international performances and conduct trading on behalf of the clients.
 They trade a variety of assets such as shares and bonds.
 The employers could be investment banks, financial clearing houses, or international stock exchanges.

 It is one of the most challenging and stressful jobs a man can have.
 You have to be very careful in decision making and analysis.
 To succeed in this line of work, you have to be competitive, numerically capable, and have knowledge about the world economy.
-The reward is certainly attractive, commodities derivatives broker has a monthly gross salary of $25,000.

 5. Foreign Exchange Dealer/ Broker